 - 1. Aggravated battery;

 - 2. Armed robbery;

-- 3. Arson:
+- 3. Arson;

 - 4. Battery or aggravated battery on a teacher or other school personnel;

 - 5. Kidnapping or abduction;

-- 6. Murder:
+- 6. Murder;

 - 7. Manslaughter;

 - 8. Possession, use, or sale of a controlled substance;

 - 9. Possession, use, or sale of any firearm; or production for placement on school property;

 - 10. Possession, use, or sale of any explosive device;

 - 11. Sexual battery; or

 - 12. Victimization.

-Students found to have committed one of the following offenses on school property, school sponsored transportation or during a school sponsored activity shall be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one (1) full year and be referred to the criminal justice or juvenile justice system: F.S.
-1006.13(3)(a)(b)
+Any student who is determined to have brought a firearm or weapon, as defined in chapter 790, to school, to any school function, or onto any school-sponsored transportation, or to have possessed a firearm at school, will be expelled, with or without continuing educational services, from the student's regular school for a period of not less than 1 full year and referred to mental health services identified by the school district pursuant to F.S.
+1012.584(4) and the criminal justice or juvenile justice system.

-- 1. Bringing a firearm or weapon as defined in Chapter 790, Florida Statutes, to school; to any school function, or onto any school-sponsored transportation or possessing a firearm at school.
+"Firearm" means any weapon (including a starter gun) which will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; any destructive device; or any machine gun.
+The term "firearm" does not include an antique firearm unless the antique firearm is used in the commission of a crime.
 F.S.
-790.001(6) "Firearm" means any weapon (including a starter gun) which will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; any destructive device; or any machine gun.
-The term "firearm" does not include an antique firearm unless the antique firearm is used in the commission of a crime. - 2.
-Making a threat or false report as defined in Florida Statutes, Sections s.
-790.162 and 790.163 respectively, involving school or school personnel's property, school transportation or a school-sponsored activity. - a.
-F.S.
+790.001(6)

+Any student who is determined to have made a threat or false report, as defined by ss.
+790.162 and 790.163, respectively, involving school or school personnel's property, school transportation, or a school-sponsored activity will be expelled, with or without continuing educational services, from the student's regular school for a period of not less than 1 full year and referred for criminal prosecution and mental health services identified by the school district pursuant to s 1012.584(4) for evaluation or treatment, when appropriate.

+1. F.S.
 790.162 It is unlawful for any person to threaten to throw, project, place, or discharge any destructive device with intent to do bodily harm to any person or with intent to do damage to any property of any person, and any person convicted thereof commits a felony of the second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
-775.084. - b.
+775.084.

 F.S.
 790.163 It is unlawful for any person to make a false report, with intent to deceive, mislead, or otherwise misinform any person, concerning the placing or planting of any bomb, dynamite, other deadly explosive, or weapon of mass destruction as defined in s.
 790.166, or concerning the use of firearms in a violent manner against a person or persons.
 A person who violates this subsection commits a felony of the second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.775.084.

-Violence against any district school board personnel by a student is grounds for in-school suspension, out-of-school suspension, or imposition of other disciplinary action by the school and may also result in criminal penalties being imposed.
+Violence against any district school board personnel by a student is grounds for in-school suspension, out-of-school suspension, expulsion, or imposition of other disciplinary action by the school and may also result in criminal penalties being imposed.
 F.S.
 1006.07(2)(h)